Otodus chubutensis: Paleoecology

+O. chubutensis was the apex predator of the Miocene era and occupied an extremely high trophic level.
+Paleontological research suggests that this species may have changed habitat preferences through time, or it may have had enough behavioral flexibility to occupy different environments at different times.
+Nitrogen isotopes found that O. chubutensis had an exceptionally high trophic level which was higher than modern great white sharks.
+Considering the high trophic level was present before the appearance of O. megalodon, its been hypothesized that high trophic level contributed to gigantism in Otodus.
+On the other hand, zinc isotopic analysis by McCormack et al. (2022) found O. chubutensis had the lowest δ^{66}Zn values among sympatric sharks in Early Miocene assemblages, being comparable to modern great white sharks.
+This suggests it occupied a higher trophic level position than Carcharodon hastalis.

 Diet

 Otodus chubutensis was likely an apex predator and commonly preyed upon fish, sea turtles, cetaceans (e.g. whales), and sirenids.

 There is also potential evidence that Otodus hunted raptorial sperm whales; a tooth belonging to an undetermined 4 m physeteroid closely resembling those of Acrophyseter discovered in the Nutrien Aurora Phosphate Mine in North Carolina suggests that a megalodon or O. chubutensis may have aimed for the head of the sperm whale in order to inflict a fatal bite, the resulting attack leaving distinctive bite marks on the tooth.
 While scavenging behavior cannot be ruled out as a possibility, the placement of the bite marks is more consistent with predatory attacks than feeding by scavenging, as the jaw is not a particularly nutritious area to for a shark feed or focus on.
 The fact that the bite marks were found on the tooth's roots further suggest that the shark broke the whale's jaw during the bite, suggesting the bite was extremely powerful.
 The fossil is also notable as it stands as the first known instance of an antagonistic interaction between a sperm whale and an otodontid shark recorded in the fossil record.

+There is also evidence that eurhinodelphinids were also hunted in a similar way.
+Three Neogene odontocete peduncular caudal vertebrae from the Pliocene Yorktown Formation show bilateral gouge marks consistent with having been actively bitten and wedged between adjacent teeth of O. megalodon or O. chubutensis.
+None of the vertebrae show any signs of healing.
+The occurrence of bite marks suggests the event was an active predation event rather than a scavenging event.